 - The data processing is very similar to another processing for which a DPIA has been carried out;

 - Processing operations has a legal basis in EU and a DPIA has been carried out as part of the adoption of that legal basis

-4. Content and scope of a Data Protection Impact Assessment:
+5. Content and scope of a DPIA

-A stated above, controllers may carry out a single assessment to address a set of similar processing presenting the same kind of risks.
+As stated above, controllers may carry out a single assessment to address a set of similar processing presenting the same kind of risks.

-- Systematic description of the envisaged processing operations
+- Systematic description of the envisaged processing operations;

-- Assessment of the risks to the rights and freedoms of data subjects
+- Assessment of the risks to the rights and freedoms of data subjects;

-- Measures addressing the risks, including safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate compliance with the GDPR
+- Measures addressing the risks, including safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate compliance with the GDPR.

 In practice, a DPIA report should be made up of three parts: